 The Park District is governed by an elected seven-member board and operates under a Board-Manager form of government, with its primary purpose to provide parks and recreational opportunities to its residents.
 Services provided include recreation programs, park management, capital development and general administration.
 The Park District manages 91 parks on approximately 1,500 acres.
-Recreational facilities and amenities operated by the Park District include 64 playgrounds, 2 skate parks, 3 dog parks, 25 basketball courts, pathways, bike trails and numerous sports fields for baseball, football, soccer and softball in addition to the Recreation/Administration Center, Recreation/Administration Center Annex, Normantown Equestrian Center, Ottawa Street Pool, Heritage Professional Center, Streams Recreation Center and the Plainfield Township Community Center.
+Recreational facilities and amenities operated by the Park District include 64 playgrounds, 2 skate parks, 3 dog parks, 25 basketball courts, pathways, bike trails and numerous sports fields for baseball, football, soccer and softball in addition to the Recreation/Administration Center, Recreation/Administration Center Annex, Normantown Equestrian Center, Ottawa Street Pool, Prairie Activity & Recreation Center (PARC), Streams Recreation Center and the Plainfield Township Community Center.

 Plainfield Park District – A Brief History

 The PPD was founded in 1966 when the citizens of Plainfield Township authorized, by simple-majority vote, the establishment of the Park District.

 The first park owned by the Park District was Four Seasons Park deeded from the Village of Plainfield December 14, 1967.